- Accession to the Council of Europe : 2002

 The administrative, economic, and cultural center of Bosnia and Herzegovina is Sarajevo.
 The city and its surroundings still contain traces of ancient civilizations and their wealth, such as the neolithic Roman Baths, or Butmir Ilidza.
 Sarajevo is known as a multicultural and multi-denominational city where buildings of different religions rub shoulders.
 In 2005, the city of Sarajevo became the 83rd member of the International Association of Peace Messenger Cities.
 The most important mission of the Association is to promote the spirit of peace, tolerance, and respect for multicultural diversity in the world.
 Sarajevo is also a city of cultural encounters.
 Each year, the Sarajevo Film Festival takes place in August, the Mess Theatre Festival in October, the Winter Festival in February, and the Jazz Festival in November.

 In 1984, Sarajevo hosted the XIV Winter Olympic Games.
-The high quality of the sports facilities and the famous tracks of the cities of Bjelasnica, Trebevic, Igman, and Jahorina, ensured that the competion ran smoothly.
+The high quality of the sports facilities and the famous tracks of the cities of Bjelasnica, Trebevic, Igman, and Jahorina, ensured that the competition ran smoothly.

 Picture: 14th Film Festival of Sarajevo, coeur de Sarajevo pour le film “Buick Riviera” © www.sff.ba